-In 1918 he taught school in Lehi, then in 1921 moved with his family to Byron, Wyoming where he taught school for the next four years.
+In 1918 he taught school in Lehi, then in 1921 moved with his family to Byron, Wyoming, where he taught school for the next four years.
 While there he also organized and coached a football team and attended summer school at the University of Wyoming in Laramie.
 In 1920 his brother, Abraham Earl lived with them for a short while.

-In June 1925, he returned to Highland and purchased another ten acres adjoining his first ten and settled down to farming, raising chickens and a few dairy cows.
-He added a room to his previously built shack and lived there with six children and in about two years had built a new home to the north with the aid of his two oldest sons, who were eleven and nine.
+In June, 1925, he returned to Highland and purchased another ten acres adjoining his first ten and settled down to farming, raising chickens and a few dairy cows.
+He added a room to his previously built shack and lived there with six children and in about two years had built a new home to the north, with the aid of his two oldest sons, who were eleven and nine.
 They lived in that home until 1954, when it burned down.

 Another of Orville’s avid pursuits was the irrigation water for Highland.
-He championed the purchase of Provo Canyon water for Highland from the Murdock canal, which traversed Highland on its way to the Jordan River Aqueduct at Point of the Mountain.
+He championed the purchase of Provo Canyon water for Highland from the Murdock Canal, which traversed Highland on its way to the Jordan River Aqueduct at Point of the Mountain.
 The building of the Deer Creek Dam was of great benefit to the people of Highland, as it provided the water for the late season crops.
 Orville spent many years as water master and official of water companies.

 Orville and Otes became parents of fourteen children, two of whom died in infancy: Kate, Louis, Wayne, Walter, Lawrence, Elva, Dora, Stella, Carl, Melvin, Fern, Jean, Esther and Miriam.
 Of the twelve who survived, ten of them have made Highland their home after they married.
 Orville continued to pursue information about his forebears until his death January 5, 1969.
 Otes was devastated without her companion of almost sixty years and she lived until November 7, 1971.
 [Find a Grave] [Names in Stone]

-Orville Wayne and Ruby Buhler Day: Another of the children (third child, second son) of O.C. and Otes Day (q.v.), Wayne was born February 27, 1916 in Highland.
-By the time he started school they had moved to Byron, Wyoming where his father was the principal of the school.
+Orville Wayne and Ruby Buhler Day: Another of the children (third child, second son) of O.C. and Otes Day (q.v.), Wayne was born February 27, 1916, in Highland.
+By the time he started school they had moved to Byron, Wyoming, where his father was the principal of the school.
 They later returned to Highland and he graduated from American Fork High School in 1933.
 It was the middle of the depression and they closed school a month early because they had run out of money to pay the teachers.

 In 1938 Wayne was called to serve a mission in the Central States Mission, serving in Missouri and Arkansas.
-Upon his return he married Ruby Buhler who was born January 5, 1919, in Highland to Alma Herman and Hazel Selina Loveridge Buhler, on October 16, 1940 in the Salt Lake Temple.
+Upon his return he married Ruby Buhler who was born January 5, 1919, in Highland to Alma Herman and Hazel Selina Loveridge Buhler, on October 16, 1940, in the Salt Lake Temple.
 Ruby worked for in the High School Office and Alpine School Board Office and at the Poultry Dressing Plant, sometimes missing school to help with family finances.
 After graduating from American Fork High she worked at Alpine Motor.

 They rented a home in Highland for about two years (#16 on the 1958 Highland map) where he raised chickens and worked for Utah Poultry in American Fork, riding his bike to work.
 They then moved to #21 for while then built their home at #79 (on the 1958 Highland map), living in the basement for a few years before building above.
 Wayne worked for the Sugar Factory in West Jordan each fall and raised peas and tomatoes for the Pleasant Grove Cannery.
 In 1951 he began working at Geneva Steel, still raising tomatoes for the cannery each summer.
 They had 12 children: Orville, Wilford, Karen, Paul, Ivan, Clark, Ruth, Joy, Bonnie (who drowned in the irrigation ditch at 1 ½ years), Lynn, Jewel (stillborn) and Eugene.

-Ruby worked en every organization of the church, starting at age twelve, as secretary, organist, teacher and counselor.
+Ruby worked in every organization of the Church, starting at age twelve, as secretary, organist, teacher and counselor.
 She was very active in the genealogy program for over 24 years.
 She passed away October 14, 1977, from cancer.

 Wayne spent many years in the Sunday School organization and was a very faithful home teacher.
 To illustrate: one time when he was ready to go home teaching his partner was unavailable so he was going to go alone but as he was leaving there was a man jogging past his home.
 He stopped him and asked if he was LDS.
 The man said yes so he asked if he would go home teaching with him and he did - a total stranger!
 Wayne married LaVerle Neves Makin September 20, 1980.
 She was born February 1, 1921, in Burlington, Wyoming, to Wilford Trane and Mary Eliza Carling Neves.
 They had more than twenty eight years together before he died June 6, 2009.
 LaVerle passed September 8, 2013.